Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Ablation Study

 \subsection{Convergence of the Regret-Optimal Algorithm}

-We first study the evolution of the energy functional \eqref{eq:penalized_regret_functional} and loss \eqref{eq:terminal_time_objective} achieved in each iteration by our regret-optimal Algorithm~\ref{alg:RegretOptimization} with weights initialized by Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart}.
-That is to say, we compute ${\cal L}(\Theta^{0\cdots t})$ as defined in \eqref{eq:penalized_regret_functional} but for intermediate iterations $t$, as well as the loss $l(\Theta(t), w;\,\mathcal{D})$.
-We compare the regret-optimal algorithm with its accelerated version, given by Algorithm~\ref{alg:RegretOptimizationHeuristic} with weights given by Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart}, where we use $\Theta(0) = \Theta^\star_{(N)}$ and replace $\Theta^\star$ by $\Theta^\star_{(N)}$ in \eqref{eq:penalized_regret_functional}.
-Moreover, we compare to the results when using gradient descent to optimize the loss \eqref{eq:terminal_time_objective} directly.
-For all algorithms we use a ridge coefficient $\kappa=0$, regret coefficients $\lambda = 0$, $\beta=1$ and Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart} with information sharing level $\eta=10$ to get the corresponding optimal weights $w^\star$ and to initialize $\Theta(0)$ with the locally optimal parameters.
-We note that the comparison of our algorithms to gradient descent optimizing the loss \eqref{eq:terminal_time_objective} only makes sense in the $\lambda=0$ regime, since otherwise the objectives and therefore the behaviour are different.
-On the other hand, using $\beta > 0$ doesn't change the objective, but only forces our algorithm to make equally sized steps $\Delta \Theta (t)$, where the step size depends on $\beta$ and $T$.
+We first study the evolution of the energy functional \eqref{eq:penalized_regret_functional} and loss achieved in each iteration by our regret-optimal Algorithm~\ref{alg:RegretOptimization} (RO) with weights initialized by Algorithm~\ref{alg:RegretOptimizationHeuristic__WarmStart} by computing ${\cal L}(\Theta^{0\cdots t})$ as defined in \eqref{eq:penalized_regret_functional} but for intermediate iterations $t$, as well as the loss $l(\Theta(t), w;\,\mathcal{D})$.
+We compare the regret-optimal algorithm with the results when using gradient descent (GD) to optimize the loss directly with the version of the RO algorithm where each $w_i$ is fixed to $1/N$ (ARO).

-For our convergence analysis we use $N=5$ randomly generated datasets.
-In particular, each dataset $\mathcal{D}_i$ corresponds to a neural network $g_{\omega_i}$ with fixed randomly-generated hidden weights and biases.
-Here $\omega_i$ denotes the vector of all these hidden weights and bias parameters.
-The networks have $d=5$ dimensional input, one hidden layer with $10$ hidden nodes, $\operatorname{ReLU}$ activation function and map to a $1$-dimensional output.
-The dataset is generated by sampling $S_i = 100$ inputs $x^i_j$ from a $d$-dimensional standard normal distribution and the corresponding target values are given by $g_{\omega_i}(x^i_j)$, i.e.,

-Our feature map $\phi$ in~\eqref{eq:FRKR} is a randomized neural network \footnote{Also called a random feature model or an extreme learning machine} with one hidden layer, $500$ hidden nodes and $\operatorname{ReLU}$ activation as studied by \cite{mei2021generalization,gonon2020risk,gonon2021random}.
-In particular, the weights of the hidden layers are randomly initialized and fixed and only the weights of the last layer, corresponding to $\theta$ in \eqref{eq:FRKR}, are optimized.
-We note that by our choice for the number of hidden nodes to equal the total number of samples, the algorithms can in principle learn to have perfect replication on the training set, i.e., loss $l(\Theta(t), w;\,\mathcal{D}) = 0$.
-For a fair comparison between the algorithms, we use the same randomly generated datasets and the same randomized neural networks for each of the methods.